pdxmele/gwyw-osm/tags.md

 ##Useful OSM tag keys

 _OSM tags each have a key and a value.
-The purpose of this list is to help you pick the right keys to use for your exports/processing without having to spend several days looking at http://wiki.osm.org._
+The purpose of this list is to help you pick the right keys to use for your exports/processing without having to spend several days looking at http://wiki.osm.org_

 ### General
 * [name](http://wiki.openstreetmap.org/wiki/Name): seems obvious, but don't forget it!
-* name:en : English names of places with names in other languages
+* name:en : English names of places with regular names in other languages
 * alt_name, loc_name, official_name, etc.

 ### Points of interest